CancerPrecision®

 Presentation of tumor cell-derived somatic peptides.
 Somatic mutations frequently arise in cancer and permanently alter the genomic information.
 These genetic changes can result in the expression of proteins with altered amino acid sequences.
 These peptides that carry a somatic change and thus display a particularly strong immunostimulatory potential can be presented on the tumor cell surface and cause an effective anti-tumor immune response.

-Tumor mutational burden (TMB) — the number of somatic mutations per megabase (Mut/Mb) — is a reliable predictive biomarker for responses to treatment with immune checkpoint inhibitors.
+Tumor mutational burden (TMB), defined as the number of somatic mutations per megabase (Mut/Mb), is an approval-relevant biomarker and predictive of the response to treatment with immune checkpoint inhibitors.

-The higher the number of genetic variations within a tumor cell, the more mutated proteins are expressed.
-These mutated proteins are processed into short fragments (peptides) presented on the surface of tumor cells.
-Such mutated peptides are called neoantigens.
-Neoantigens are highly immunogenic.
-This means they are very effectively recognized by immune cells, particularly T cells.
-T cells are able to eliminate tumor cells upon antigen recognition directly.
-Therefore, the higher the number of mutations, the higher the chance that neoantigens are presented on tumor cells, and thus the more efficient is tumor eradication by T cells.
+The higher the number of genetic alterations within a tumor cell, the more mutated proteins are formed.
+These mutated proteins are processed into short fragments (oligopeptides) that are presented on the surface of tumor cells.
+Such mutated peptides are called neoantigens and are highly immunogenic.
+This means that they are effectively recognized by immune cells, particularly T cells.
+Specific T cells are capable of directly eliminating tumor cells after antigen recognition.
+The higher the number of mutations, the greater the likelihood that neoantigens will be presented on tumor cells, and the more effective tumor elimination by T cells will be.
+However, T-cell activity can be suppressed by immune checkpoints.
+Therefore, therapies targeting these checkpoints (so-called immune checkpoint inhibitors) are particularly effective in tumors with high mutational burden.

 HRD – Homologous Recombination Deficiency